Planning

 A Planning Process

-By way of a simple example, If the architect can design a residential plan operate more efficiently, even by 100sf, that can represent a major cost savings, In the case were a building cost is $250/sf, that can be a $25,000 savings! (using a very conservative building cost value.)
-This is a tiny example, however it provides a clear advantage in designing a home.
-In addition, aligning the extensive array of various functions with the design, provides solutions that are harmonious and well thought out.
-It is not unusual for those projects that have had an architect involved in the design process; typically can add approximately 10-15% or greater value over comparable homes utilizing an off the shelf variety.
-The potential to serve a homeowner through a formal design process provides many advantages.
+By way of a simple example, If the architect can design a residential plan operate more efficiently, even by 100sf, that can represent a major cost savings. i.e., for a building cost of say $250/sf, that can be a $25,000 savings! (using a very conservative building cost for SF value.)
+This is a tiny example, however it provides a clear advantage for the case of at minimum to have a planning process in place.
+In addition, aligning all the diverse functions, budget and aesthetic preference provides solutions that are well thought out, and minimize risk.
+The value of the way we design our homes or places of work can be substantial.
 Winston Churchill said, “We shape our buildings and thereafter they shape us.”
+Our building infrastructure has an effect on our emotional and physical needs as humans.
+It can determine the quality of our physical lives.
+Indeed the hight, the width and the depth all come to play a vital part in our physical world.

 When a schematic plan is developed, it establishes a process in which you are able to order your goals and objective.
 As ideas are developed, and greater levels of information can be established this can serve as a preliminary cost estimation tool.
 A building contractor can review these documents and provide preliminary cost estimates, based on specific square footage and design parameters.
 It’s a great way to gauge your budget and the cost implications at an early stage.
 This can also facilitate effective revisions long before the project is built.